-The new Worth Hills Village development on the TCU campus is a direct response to increasing demand for on-campus housing and a need for modern housing to accommodate TCU’s active Greek life.
-KSQ has completed three upper division residence halls and a multipurpose building with a dining hall, and is in the process of creating a new parking garage and a Greek Village with 11 chapter houses that will be the new home for 25 TCU fraternity and sorority chapters.
+The new Worth Hills Village development on the TCU campus is a direct response to the increasing demand for on-campus housing and a need for modern housing to accommodate TCU’s active Greek life.
+KSQ has completed three upper-division residence halls and a multipurpose building with a dining hall and is in the process of creating a new parking garage and a Greek Village with 11 chapter houses that will be the new home for 25 TCU fraternity and sorority chapters.
 When complete, Worth Hills Village will provide a minimum of 1,342 new beds at TCU.

 Project Type: Planning and New Construction

 Project Size: In Development (1,342 beds +/- when complete)

 Client: Texas Christian University

 Awards: 1st Place Golden Trowel Award–Marion-Clark Halls / Texas Regional and State, Outstanding Design–Campus Master Planning / American School & University

 Media: University Business – “Inside Look: Sustainable Campus Buildings”